ISHUKR41/SmartStudentHub/replit.md

 ## Known Status

-- ✅ All 17 pages functional and verified
+- ✅ All 18 pages functional and verified (including new Alumni page)
 - ✅ Zero TypeScript/LSP errors
 - ✅ Zero runtime errors
-- ✅ Email verification fully enforced
+- ✅ Email verification fully enforced - no login without verified email
 - ✅ Protected routes properly redirecting
+- ✅ Sign-out properly redirects to signin page
-- ✅ Full responsive design confirmed
+- ✅ Full responsive design confirmed for all devices
+- ✅ Sidebar with smooth animations and auto-collapse on smaller screens
 - ✅ In-memory storage working correctly
 - ⚠️ Firestore disabled (using Firebase Auth only) - intentional design choice
 - ⚠️ Data resets on server restart (in-memory storage limitation)

+## Database Persistence Note

+**Important for Sharing/Deployment:**
+- The project uses Firebase Authentication (always persists)
+- User authentication data is stored in Firebase (never lost)
+- Application data currently uses in-memory storage (resets on restart)
+- For production deployment with persistent data, configure PostgreSQL using Replit's built-in database:
+  1. Enable PostgreSQL database in Replit
+  2. Database URL will be automatically provided
+  3. Data will persist across restarts and when sharing the Repl
+- Current in-memory setup is ideal for development and testing

 ## Deployment Ready